quacksouls/gitbook-plugin-octocat/README.md

-## plugin-github
+## gitbook-plugin-gitlab

-Display a link to your GitHub repo in your gitbook.
+Display a link to your GitLab repo in your gitbook.

 ### Usage